Cedarvile-CTL/Handbook/operations/regular/project-management/workload.md

 Workload Planning and Tracking
 =====

 Podio allows a base for us to track what needs to be done and when, but we have extended it to also allow us to plan our workload.
-But these plans and our actual records work hand-in hand.
+These plans and our actual records work hand-in hand.

 Tracking with Podio Containers and Work Order Apps